 The spacing of Trusses for Metal Roof

-Traditionally, roof trusses are made of timber or wood.
-It has been done for centuries.
-Woods are considered the strongest, most resilient materials to hold up the roof’s structure.
-However, as technology advances, metal roof trusses become a thing.
-Metal is, surely, even stronger than wood.
+Traditionally, roof trusses have been made of timber or wood.
+Wood is considered the strongest, most resilient material to hold up the roof’s structure.
+However, as technology advances, metal roof trusses have become a thing.
+Metal is surely even stronger than wood.

 Aluminum Roof Trusses

-Aluminum is a lighter kind of metal.
-It is strong, but it is more like on the lightweight side.
+Aluminum is a lighter metal.
+It is strong, but it is more lightweight.
 Those who want to use aluminum roof trusses make sure that the kind of building they are about to construct is a smaller, lighter one, too, such as a moving house or container house.

 Iron Roof Trusses

-Unlike aluminum, iron is a heavy type of metal.
+Unlike aluminum, iron is a heavy metal.
 It is solid and impossible to bend.
-The roof trusses made out of iron are usually installed on a tall, massive building that needs proper and solid structure on the roofing.
+Iron roof trusses are usually installed on tall, massive buildings that need a proper, solid structure for their roofing.

 Roof Truss Spacing Shed